KRMisha/Makefile/README.md

 make compdb
 ```

 This will create the compilation database in `build/compile_commands.json`.
+You should rerun this command any time you add files to your project.

 ### Formatting